Last updated on February 11th, 2025

 Seville is the epicentre of Easter in Spain.
 During Holy Week in Seville, there are an estimated 71 brotherhoods and religious guilds of penitence, the thrones or paso, carried by costaleros through the cobblestone, winding and narrow streets and around 50,000 Nazarenes, who wear hooded gowns, some with chains around their feet.

-Near the Seville Cathedral, watching the processions felt like being on a movie set.
-The tall pointed hats of the nazarenos, the golden lights of the cathedral and the steady beat of the drums created an otherworldly essence.
+Near the Seville Cathedral, watching the processions feels like being on a movie set.
+The tall pointed hats of the nazarenos, the golden lights of the cathedral and the steady beat of the drums creates an otherworldly essence.
 What’s even more amazing is how these floats are carried through the streets for hours.
 Guided by ‘navigators’ on each corner, the pasos stop every few minutes to allow the men carrying them some rest.
 With three clicks on the metal outside, the lowered pasos is raised again, often to cheers of ‘ole’ (bravo!) and claps of gratitude and appreciation.

 Things to do: Find day tours in Seville by clicking here